-2 First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2016 cohort) 6848 33402 b) Number of students in line a who applied for need-based financial aid 5726 22004 c) Number of students in line b who were determined to have financial need 3362 16068 d) Number of students in line \mathbf{c} who were awarded any financial aid 3306 15760 e) Number of students in line d who were awarded any need-based scholarship or grant aid 2070 10445 f) Number of students in line d who were awarded any need-based self-help aid 1281 7730 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid 2817 11626 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 990 4018 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans , unsubsidized loans , and private alternative loans) 99.0% 99.0% % j) The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$13,430 \$12,494 \$ k) Average need-based scholarship or grant award of those in line e \$7,711 \$7,083 \$ l) Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$3,560 \$4,609 \$ m) Average need-based loan (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f who were awarded a need-based loan \$3,545 \$4,540 \$
+First-time Full-time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2021 cohort) 6301 31219 Included in Full-Time В Number of students in line a who applied for need-based financial aid 5517 21986 С Number of students in line \mathbf{b} who were determined to have financial need 4566 18048 D Number of students in line ${\bf c}$ who were awarded any financial aid 4439 17388 E Number of students in line \mathbf{d} who were awarded any need-based scholarship or grant aid 4375 16613 F Number of students in line ${\bf d}$ who were awarded any need-based selfhelp aid 2049 11754 G Number of students in line ${\bf d}$ who were awarded any non-need-based scholarship or grant aid 2790 7720 Н Number of students in line d whose need was fully met (exclude PLUS loans , unsubsidized loans , and private alternative loans) 3721 14062 I On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 99% 98% % J The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$13,106 \$14,768 \$ K Average need-based scholarship or grant award of those in line e \$10,664 \$10,014 \$ L Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$4,253 \$6,429 \$

+First-time Full-time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad M Average need-based loan (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f who were awarded a need-based loan \$2,942 \$5,439 \$

 H2A.
-Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degreeseeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.
-Numbers should reflect the cohort awarded the dollars reported in H1.
-Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.
+Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.

+- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-First-time Full-time Full-time Undergrad Less Than Full-time Freshmen (Incl.
-Fresh) Undergrad n) Number of students in line a who had no financial need and who were 366 1707 awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$2,476 \$2,531 \$ p) Number of students in line a who were awarded an institutional non-need- 95 495 based athletic scholarship or grant q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$18,192 \$22,066 \$
+First-time Full-time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 117 1569 o Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$4,972 \$3,206 \$ P Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 85 439 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$20,043 \$20,131 \$

 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

 Include: